agent47tmkt/Assembly-Snake-game/README.md

 dir

-these will mount your folder to the drive then enter the game.asm and the game will start press enter to make the dinosaur jump
+these will mount your folder to the drive then enter the assembly snake game.asm and the game will start press enter to make the character  jump